 Imagine that religions are blind men touching an elephant.

-Christianity touches the side and exclaims “This creature is like a sturdy wall, nothing can penetrate it!
+Christianity touches the side and exclaims “This creature is like a sturdy wall, nothing can penetrate it!”

-Hinduism touches the tusk and argues “No, it’s smooth and sharp, it’s dangerous and fearsome”.
+Islam touches the tusk and argues “No, it’s smooth and sharp, it’s dangerous and fearsome”.

-Islam touches the trunk and says “That’s garbage, it’s flexible and agile, it can change form!”
+Hinduism touches the trunk and says “That’s garbage, it’s flexible and agile, it can change form!”

 The three men walk away thinking that their interpretations are the objective reality, which is what they tell others.
 Unfortunately, none of these men had any idea what the elephant was.
 They based their teachings on a tiny slither of information.

-Religions are similar.
 I do not doubt that religions were formed around real people having real experiences, but these experiences could have been very different from one another.
+Instead of representing spirituality by a slither of information, omnism recognizes the interconnection of each religion and seeks to understand the entire elephant.

 Discerning fact from fiction

-Some religions may be more accurate than others, but they’re all pathways to the same destination.
+Omnists create a framework of spirituality by cherry-picking reoccurring themes within religions.
+Some religions may be more accurate than others, but they’re all pathways into consciousness.
 People created fictional stories to simplify much more complicated ideas.
 These stories present a watered-down version of universal truths that are much easier to swallow.

 It’s fair to assume that most religious teachings are misconstrued, but there are still some universal truths hidden among them.
 Omnism seeks the hidden truths that are still apparent within religions and puts the puzzle pieces together to form the bigger picture of spirituality as a whole.

+People often interpret the teachings of religion literally, when they’re metaphors of something that can’t be explained.
+That’s why the teachings are so colorful because they’re trying to depict an idea.
 The ideas depicted in religions are often silly in their metaphorical state but have a deeper meaning that needs to be interpreted.
 In this sense, religions are vessels to convey deeper truths.

 Here’s an example of a common theme within religions:

-3. Christianity: In the Bible, there is a principle often referred to as “sowing and reaping.”
+- Christianity: In the Bible, there is a principle often referred to as “sowing and reaping.”
 It states that whatever one sows, they will also reap.
 This concept emphasizes the idea that actions have consequences, whether positive or negative, and individuals will experience the results of their actions.

-4. Islam: Islam teaches that every individual is accountable for their actions before Allah on the Day of Judgment.
+- Islam: Islam teaches that every individual is accountable for their actions before Allah on the Day of Judgment.
 Muslims believe that Allah is just and will reward or punish individuals based on their deeds in this life.
 This belief in divine accountability bears some resemblance to the concept of karma, wherein actions have consequences that affect one’s future experiences.

 The role of holy scriptures

 Do you ever wonder if the bible is full of truth, or full of shit?
-After all, this ancient literature has been around for thousands of years and held to a prestigious extreme.
+After all, this ancient literature has been around for thousands of years and is held to a prestigious extreme.
 But people are flawed, and these revered scriptures were written by people.

 After all, everyone has their personal biases.
 Each philosophy has been disseminated throughout thousands of years to the state we see them today.
 All holy scriptures have been somewhat fictionalized and doctored.
 They have been used as tools to control people – But this doesn’t mean there’s no truth left in any of them.

 Omnism becomes the act of weeding out hidden truths to find the common denominator.
+The roots of major religions are the holy scriptures.
+Each holy scripture has overlapping themes and describes the same concepts in different ways.

 Spiritual practices: Gateways to the universal truth